Vjerica Radeta: Cvetković administration (2008–12)

 In July 2008, Radeta took part in a Belgrade rally against the Serbian government's decision to extradite former Bosnian Serb leader Radovan Karadžić to the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague for crimes committed during the Bosnian War.
-During a Radical Party press conference, she said that Serbian president Boris Tadić could meet the same fate as Zoran Đinđić, the former Serbian prime minister who was assassinated in 2003 after approving the extradition of Slobodan Milošević.
+At a Radical Party press conference, she said that Serbian president Boris Tadić could meet the same fate as Zoran Đinđić, the former Serbian prime minister who was assassinated in 2003 after approving the extradition of Slobodan Milošević.
 Radeta was quoted as saying, "We are not threatening (him), but we are warning of the curse which followed all the traitors in Serbian history."
-She also said that the Radicals had asked the Serbian Orthodox Church to state its opinion on the extradition, on the grounds that only the church could formally excommunicate members and cast anathemas on them; the party's hope was that the church would take these steps against Tadić.
+She also said that the Radicals had asked the Serbian Orthodox Church to state its opinion on the extradition in the hope that the church would excommunicate and cast anathemas on Tadić.
+(This did not occur, and the church did not take any action against Tadić.)
 Radeta's comments were widely reported in the international media, including the New York Times.
-Nada Kolundžija, a prominent member of Tadić's Democratic Party (Demokratska stranka, DS), stated that "Radeta's comments could be interpreted as a call for violence, as justification for [Đinđić]'s murder."
+Nada Kolundžija, a prominent member of Tadić's Democratic Party (DS), said that "Radeta's comments could be interpreted as a call for violence, as justification for [Đinđić]'s murder."
 Some of Tadić's supporters called for legal action to be taken against Radeta.

-The Radical Party experienced a serious split later in 2008, with several prominent members joining the more moderate Serbian Progressive Party (Srpska napredna stranka, SNS) under the leadership of Tomislav Nikolić and Aleksandar Vučić.
+The Radical Party experienced a serious split later in 2008, with several prominent members joining the more moderate Serbian Progressive Party (SNS) under the leadership of Tomislav Nikolić and Aleksandar Vučić.
 Radeta remained with the Radicals and was considered a leading figure in the party's hardline wing.
 During an assembly debate in September 2008, after Karadžić's extradition, Radeta shouted, "A curse on every Radical, on his seed and family, who ever meets with Tadić after the shameful extradition."
-The Economist noted that this comment was directed at Nikolić, who had met with Tadić to ensure the passage of a key agreement with the European Union.
+The Economist noted that her comment was directed at Nikolić, who had recently met with Tadić to ensure the passage of a key agreement with the European Union.

-Serbia's electoral system was reformed in 2011, such that parliamentary mandates were awarded in numerical order to candidates on successful lists.
+Serbia's electoral system was reformed in 2011, such that all parliamentary mandates were awarded to candidates on successful lists in numerical order.
 Radeta received the sixth position on the Radical Party's list in the 2012 parliamentary election and was given the same position in the 2014 election.
-The party fell below the electoral threshold both times.
+The party fell below the electoral threshold for assembly representation on both occasions, and she was not elected.